arthurchumak/arthurchumak.github.io/README.md

 - **2013 - 2017** "Computer science" bachelor's degree at [Belarusian State University of Informatics and Radioelectronics](https://www.bsuir.by)

+## Languages:

+- English: Upper-Intermediate

 ## Projects:

 # ScienceSoft

+### Agriculture (2019.08-2020.11)

+**Description**: The goal of the project is to collect metrics and automation af agriculture processes.
+Users could set up cultiware processes and track growing of plants.

+**Role**: Angular developer

+**Used stack**: Angular, RxJS, And design

+**Done by me**:
+- Started project from scratch
+- Created shared page layouts and components
+- Integration with backend

 ### Employees data aggregator (2019.07-2020.07)